icecake-framework/icecake/examples/example1/wasm/readme.md

 ### Readme

-{{.Brand}} can be used to build Single-Page Application (SPA) in Go in different ways:
+<ick-icecake-brand/> can be used to build Single-Page Application (SPA) in Go in different ways:

 1. Building and Enhancing a static HTML website
 1. Building and Embedding Web Components on a stateless website
 1. Building a full SPA with state and API calls

-Example1 illustrate how to use {{.Brand}} for Building and Enhancing a static HTML website:
+Example1 illustrate how to use <ick-icecake-brand/> for Building and Enhancing a static HTML website:

 1. demonstrate the use of the go HTML templating package to build page content directly on the front-end.
 1. demonstrate how to generate HTML content from a markdown source, directly on the front-side.